Movement Mortgage logo

 The company offers a comprehensive range of mortgage products including conventional loans, FHA loans, VA loans, jumbo loans, refinancing, reverse mortgages, renovation and new construction financing, Non-QM and DSCR loans for self-employed borrowers and investors, and first-time homebuyer programs with down payment assistance.
 They also provide loan servicing through a dedicated department.

 Movement Mortgage differentiates itself through stated speed targets: underwriting results within six hours of application, loan processing in seven days, and closing in one day (subject to extenuating circumstances).
-The company emphasizes a transparent, non-complicated process and employs local loan officers backed by a national team.
+The company emphasizes a listed, non-complicated process and employs local loan officers backed by a national team.
 Beyond lending, Movement has established philanthropic initiatives including GraceWorks (grants to local nonprofits), the Movement Foundation (long-term community investments), and Movement Schools (a network of public charter schools in underserved communities).

 Services & Features